BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 # Crafting

-The basic process of crafting involves paying the raw material cost, determining the project's Crafting Value (CV), then making daily progress checks to increase the project's Progress Value (PV).
-When the PV equals or exceeds the CV, the item is complete.
+The basic process of crafting involves paying the raw material cost, determining the project's Crafting Value (CV), then making daily progress checks to increase the project's Progress Points (PP).
+When the PP total equals or exceeds the CV, the item is complete.

 For large projects, the DM may require that separate key components are crafted as separate items.